-One of the biggest limitations of hand vacuums is the reach.
+One of the most significant limitations of hand vacuums is the reach.

-It’s a great tool to use as quick spot cleaning tool.
-However one big limitation of a handheld would be its inability to clean floors.
+It’s a great tool to use as a quick spot cleaning tool.
+However, one significant limitation of a handheld would be its inability to clean floors.

 The new BDH2020FLFL solves this issue by adding a floor vacuum extension to the package so that you won’t need to get down on all fours to clean floors.